 Paraguay's public sector consists of the central government, financial public institutions (including the Central Bank and the BNF), non-financial public institutions (including SOEs) and other general government agencies (including the social security system, departments, national universities, and the custom department and other decentralized government entities).
 Central government revenues are derived mainly from tax collection (VAT, excise taxes, corporate income tax and personal income tax since 2013) and non-tax revenue (royalty payments from Itaipú Binational and Yacyretá Binational, compensation payments from the Brazilian and Argentine governments for sales of capacity generated in Itaipú and Yacyretá, respectively, and unused by Paraguay, and social security contributions).
-Central government expenditures consist mainly of compensation of employees, payments for goods and services, interest paid on public debt and transfer payments to other public sector institutions.
-Other public sector institutions derive revenue from operating income or transfers from the central government.
-The budgets of all public sector institutions (including SOEs) are included in the government's annual budget for each year.
-Public sector institutions must obtain a uthorization from both the government and Congress to incur medium-and long-term financing, and the amount and sources of such financing must be contemplated in the annual budget.
+Central government expenditures consist mainly of compensation of employees, payments for goods and services, interest paid on public debt and transfer payments to other public sector institutions derive revenue from operating income or transfers from the central government's annual budget for each year.
+Public sector institutions must obtain authorization from both the government and Congress to incur medium-and long-tem financing, and the amount and sources of such financing must be contemplated in the annual budget.
 For more information see "Public Sector Debt."